-This supplemental information to the Student Guide to Employment was developed to address common and occasional situations faced by certain groups of individuals.
+This supplemental information to the student guide to employment was developed to address common and occasional situations certain groups of individuals face.
 Individuals facing situations not covered here are encouraged to make an advising appointment with Engineering Career Services.

-Military Veterans – In general, veterans have an advantage in the competition for employment, but some vets find it a challenge.
-The information linked below was prepared by ISU Career Services in collaboration with the ISU Veterans Center.
+In general, veterans have an advantage in the competition for employment, but some vets find it a challenge.
+The information linked below was prepared by ISU Career Services in collaboration with the ISU Military-Affiliated Student Center.

 A disability may have no affect on job performance or may be offset by strengths in other areas.
 It is important to know when (if ever) and how to discuss a disability with a potential employer.
 Engineering Career Services prepared the information linked below to address some of the special issues that students and alumni with disabilities face in the search for employment.

 The information linked below was prepared by Engineering Career Services and the International Students and Scholars Office to guide international students interested in co-ops, internships and full-time employment in the U.S.